looker/lookerbot/README.md

 - `PORT` (optional) – The port that the bot web server will run on to accept slash commands.
 Defaults to `3333`.

-If you'd like to put these configuration variables on the filesystem instead, you can place them in a `.env` file at the root of the project and start the bot using node-foreman [as described below](#running-locally-for-development).
+If you'd like to put these configuration variables on the filesystem instead, you can place them in a `.env` file at the root of the project as well.
+Environment variables will take precedence over `.env` settings if both are present.

 ### Tweaking Behavior